 Jr. High and Sr. High boys compete on the school’s soccer and basketball teams.

-Our Knights’ teams compete in the Oklahoma Christian School Athletic Association’s annual state tournaments, as well as Christian school tournaments in Kansas and Missouri.
+Our Knights’ teams compete in the Oklahoma Christian School Athletic Association’s annual state tournaments, as well as Christian school tournaments in Kansas.

 Every year, Harvest Hills Christian School hosts an invitational basketball tournament (for boys’ and girls’ teams).
 Schools from all around the area and even from Kansas come to our gym to compete.